jxcore/jxcore/docs/plain/jxcore-command-monitor.markdown

 This section describes list of options, which can be used from the command line for controlling the monitor's process.

+### kill

+    > jx monitor kill application_file.js

+Unsubscribes an application from being monitored and then shuts it down.

+If the application was running in few instances, all of them would be killed.
+See the example below:

+    > jx monitor start
+    > jx monitor run index.js
+    > jx monitor run index.js

+We launch `index.js` application as two separate processes and call the following command to kill both of them:

+    > jx monitor kill index.js

+Other monitored applications as well as the monitor itself will still be running.

 ### run

     > jx monitor run application_file.js